 The recording of narration is something anyone can tackle.
-You basically have three main options and personally, I’ve been satisfied with all three approaches.
+When you need audio, you basically have three options and personally, I’ve been satisfied with all three approaches.
 They are:

 - Record a colleague in-house at your workplace

 - Hire a professional narrator who can record from home and send you the files

 - Use a professional narrator in a recording studio

 This article will provide guidance on the first option, for those who need to produce a low budget audio recording.

 Tips for A Great Audio Script

 Even though the visual aspect of eLearning is its dominant feature, the audio portion is the timeline that carries it along.
 Writing for narration is quite different than writing for the reader.
 When writing an audio script, be sure to: